suipingooi/jkdev/README.md

 Suggestions were taken into account and amendments made.

 [W3C Validator](https://validator.w3.org/) testing was done for all html files.
 All errors corrected and suggestion for language included.
+No errors found at last deployment.

 [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) testing was done for css file.
 No error was found.

 **Unresolved Issues**

 Visted links does not gray out on mobile (specifically iphone11).
-A check was also done on two(2) samsung phones running chrome as well as macbook running safari - no issues found with change in color for visted links for these devices.
+A check was also done on two(2) samsung phones running chrome as well as macbook pro running safari - no issues found with change in color for visted links for these devices.
+Further testing required.

 ## Deployment